 Chart data is June 21, 2020 at 12.10.04pm IST (28N35; 77E12)

-The eclipse (Sun-Moon conjunction) in house 10 is square Mars – planet of destruction – in house 6 (sickness, workers and food) and inconjunct Saturn – planet of loss in house 5 (schools, children and social activity).
+The eclipse (Sun-Moon conjunction) in house 10 (government and business) is square Mars – planet of destruction – in house 6 (sickness, workers and food) and inconjunct Saturn – planet of loss in house 5 (schools, children and social activity).
 Mars is cusp ruler of house 3 (roads, transportation and communications) and house 8 (death).

 May 20, 2020: Super cyclone Ampham makes landfall in the Bay of Bengal unleashing ferocious winds and rain.
 It’s the first super storm to form in the Bay of Bengal since 1999.